Culture, Arts & Media

 Surprise usually comes from a stale picture of Yiddish.
 Many people still imagine it as the language of grandparents, shtetl memory, immigrant neighborhoods, lost worlds, and Jewish cultural recovery.
 That remains a large part of the story.
 It is no longer the whole story.

 Yiddish still draws plenty of Jews who want to recover a family tongue or step deeper into Ashkenazi history.
 But it also attracts people with no Jewish ancestry at all, people from other Jewish traditions, and even students whose path into the language runs through Arabic, German, theater, left politics, linguistics, or music.
-The fact that this surprises people says less about Yiddish than about the assumptions many people still carry around it.
+The fact that this surprises people says less about Yiddish than about the assumptions many people still carry around Jewish languages.

 The language has become more open than the stereotype allows.